When does human life begin? This question has confounded individuals and divided our society.

 Here God tells Jeremiah that he was set apart before he was born.
 This would indicate that there was personhood present before Jeremiah’s birth.
 The verse even indicates that God considered Jeremiah a person and that he was known before he was formed.
 Sproul indicates, “Even those who do not agree that life begins before birth grant that there is continuity between a child that is conceived and a child that is born.
 Every child has a past before birth.
 The issue is this: Was that past personal, or was it impersonal with personhood beginning only at birth?”12

-This verse is frequently used to make the case for human life beginning at conception.
+This verse is frequently used to make the case for human life beginning at fertilization.
 It reads:

 Behold, I was brought forth in iniquity,